Main section

 We are a non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
 We are the guardians of over 1,000 years of iconic national documents, expert advisers in information and records management, and a cultural, academic and heritage institution.

-We fulfil a leadership role for the archives sector and work to secure the future of physical and digital records.
+We fulfil a leadership role for the archives sector in England and work to secure the future of physical and digital records.
 Our collection is accessible to everyone all over the world.

-Read a selection of our 2021-22 highlights by clicking through the tabs below.
+Read a selection of our 2022-23 highlights in the tabs below.

 Tabs Navigation